Skip to Content

 The comfortable bedrooms at Hotel Las Torres, which sits right on the trailhead for the hike up to Las Torres.

-Rooms are comfortable, although there’s not much of a view to talk about.
-However, the food is excellent, with homegrown cocktails and beer supplementing imaginative Chilean cuisine – you can even ask the hotel to rustle up a traditional Patagonian lamb barbecue, too.
+It’s recently undergone a hotel-wide refurbishment, and the food is excellent, with homegrown cocktails and beer supplementing imaginative Chilean cuisine – you can even ask the hotel to rustle up a traditional Patagonian lamb barbecue, too.

 In addition to accommodation, the hotel offers a range of excursions, many of which are on its private land, so can’t be accessed unless with one of their guides, and include hikes and horseback riding.